-- Where no such Capital guarantee exists, investment will be permitted up to a maximum of 50% of the portfolio's value.
+- Where no such Capital guarantee exists, investment will be permitted up to a maximum of 50% of the portfolio's value. - ...

 - In addition, further consideration needs to be given to the following factors:

 - ...

 - Credit risk of underlying investment;

-- •••
+- ...

 - In addition to the above, the portfolio must be constructed in such a way as to avoid exposure:

 - ...

 - To any single credit risk.

 Besides the mentioned excessive exposure to single issuers it is noted that additional investments into structured notes were observed (fn.
-98 'Table of Investments' in the 'Investor Profile' provided by MPM refers - A fol.
-197) to have been allowed to occur within the Complainant's portfolio, in excess of the limits allowed on the overall maximum exposure to such products.
+115 'Table of Investments' in the 'Investor Profile' provided by MPM refers - A fol.
+236) to have been allowed to occur within the Complainant's portfolio, in excess of the limits allowed on the overall maximum exposure to such products.

 MPM's Investment Guidelines of 2015, 2016 and mid-2017 specifically mentioned a maximum limit of 66% of the portfolio value to structured notes.

-In the case reviewed the Service Provider still continued to allow further investments into structured products at one or more instances when the said limits should have applied.
+In the case reviewed the Service Provider still continued to allow in 2015 further investments into structured products at one or more instances when the said limits should have applied.

 The additional investments also occurred despite the portfolio being already exposed to structured notes more than the said percentage at the time when the additional purchase was being made.
+It is further observed that the portfolio of investments also remained heavily exposed to structured notes, above the 66% threshold, in 2016 and 2017.